 If you want to improve your gut health, the first step would be to test yourself for food intolerances.
 It could be that all your digestive issues are coming from certain types of food to which you are intolerant or even allergic.

 Do you ever get stomach issues after eating a particular type of food?
 Bloating, gas, pain in your stomach?
 It could be that symptoms come the next day and you struggle to identify the offending foods yourself.
-That’s why food intolerance test can be so helpful.
+That’s why a food intolerance test can be so helpful.
 Go ahead and get yourself tested to see what you discover.

-Eliminating certain types of foods from your diet which they don’t agree with you will be better for your gut health and a good start towards a better general health.
+Eliminating certain types of foods from your diet which they don’t agree with you will be better for your gut health and a good start towards better general health.

 The next step: Gut microbiome testing

 The next thing you may want to do is get your gut microbiome tested to see how healthy your gut actually is.
 Microbiome testing can uncover the bacteria that you are missing in your gut flora and the test can actually stop you from guessing what type of probiotics you should supplement with (or add to your diet).

 But how do you get your gut bacteria analysed?
-Very easily, just order gut microbiome testing kit online (Thryve ship worldwide, including the UK), collect your stool sample at home and send it off by mail.
+Very easily, just order gut microbiome testing kit online (Ombre, for example), collect your stool sample at home and send it off by mail.
 You will get the results via email and that’s it!
-(Get 15% off microbiome testing by using code behealthynow15 here>.)

 I have personally done the microbiome testing myself at home and I’ve used Thryve for that (they sent me a free test for me to try and review on my blog).
-Thryve is the world’s first Gut Health program that incorporates both Gut Microbiome Testing and Personalized Probiotics.
+Thryve (now called “Ombre”) is the world’s first Gut Health program that incorporates both Gut Microbiome Testing and Personalized Probiotics.
 They also give you diet recommendations based on your results to make improving your gut health much easier for you.